Warming Up and Wearing the Correct Shoes

 If you have any questions please feel free to contact our offices located in Mount Pleasant and Charleston, SC .
 We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.

-Obesity has become very problematic at this point in time and can have extremely negative effects on the feet.
-If you’re an obese individual and are concerned about your feet, contact one of our podiatrists from Carolina Foot & Ankle Specialists.
+Arthritis can be a difficult condition to live with.
+If you are seeking treatment, contact one of our podiatrists from Carolina Foot & Ankle Specialists.
 Our doctors can provide the care you need to keep you pain-free and on your feet.

 Achilles tendon injuries need immediate attention to avoid future complications.
 If you have any concerns, contact one of our podiatrists of Carolina Foot & Ankle Specialists.
 Our doctors can provide the care you need to keep you pain-free and on your feet.